Here are three ways to extract text from a PDF File in Python:

 You can see all the images pulled from the PDF.

-The “Apache tika” is also well known library to detect and extract content from not only PDF files but also various other file formats.
+The “Apache tika” is also a well-known library to detect and extract content from not only PDF files but also various other file formats.
 It provides a “parser.fromfile()” function that returns the raw content of the file.

 You can install the “tika” library using the command below: